Luxoft/cordentity-poc-supply-chain/README.md

 Preconditions:
 1. Treatment Center page is opened
-2. <b>Add New Request</b> popup is opened
+2. <b>Add Request</b> popup is opened
 3. Client has mobile app to request new package
-4. Client has Claims from Goverment and Insurer
+4. Client has Claims from Government and Insurer

 User Story:
 1. Client scans QR code and receives Treatment Center (TC) name